mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

 The npm package `prop-types` that is used to provide prop type checking like in React can also be used with Svelte.
-TODO: See the "Prop Types" section near the end!
+This is described in the "Prop Types" section later.

 ## Directives